Showing posts with label temperature. Show all posts

 In the video below, Guy McPherson discusses problems forests have in adapting to rising temperatures, illustrating the dangers.

 Indeed, temperatures are rising too fast for forests to adapt by moving to higher latitudes.
 It takes centuries for tree populations to adapt—far too slow to keep pace with today’s rapidly warming.
 Merely planting trees may not help much if the soil lacks ectomycorrhizal fungi, a recent study points out.
-Also adding biochar to the soil may help, but there currently isn't much government support - support should preferably come in the form of local feebates.
+Also, adding biochar to the soil may help, but there currently isn't much government support, support that should preferably come in the form of local feebates.

 Climate Emergency Declaration